 bankruptcy" ("A Factory Incubator," Our Times, 7.3, fall, 2002, p.

 appeared in February, 1906.
-The article does not indicate exactly what
+Ms. Gehlbach's article does not

-individuals had made it, but the vehicle is described as "just a
+indicate exactly which individuals had designed and built it, but the vehicle is described as "just a

 motorized carriage [with] a simple, air-cooled 15 horsepower gasoline